©Photo by iStock: Jacob Wackerhausen

 I wonder which I am.
 Two years.
 Tokyo is definitely no longer a new place, but it doesn’t quite feel like a permanent home either.
 I feel as if different pathways stretch out before me and they hold a certain gravity.
 I feel like the choices I make now will shape my life significantly for years to come.
 For the first time since arriving, things are indeed getting serious.

 The two-year mark is the conventional wisdom that many expats reach a turning point after two years in Japan.
 It’s a time when people re-evaluate their priorities and either leave Japan or begin to experience expat life differently.
-Whether two years is the “average” stay here is difficult to determine but, as the Mainichi Shimbun reports in an article from March 2017, as permanent residents remain a small proportion of the total expat population, it’s fair to assume that most people aren’t sticking around long term.
+Whether two years is the “average” stay here is difficult to determine, but as the Mainichi Shimbun reports in an article from 2024, as permanent residents remain a small proportion of the total expat population, it’s fair to assume that most people aren’t sticking around long term.

 Tokyo is definitely no longer a new place, but it doesn’t quite feel like a permanent home either.